Frequently Asked Questions (FAQ)

 Where do I sew the age level patch, Coles patch and LAQ registration number?

-Little Athletics Queensland requires the Red McDonalds age label to be sewn on the left shirt sleeve.
+Little Athletics Queensland requires the red age group patch to be sewn on the left shirt sleeve.
 The registration number must be affixed to the front of the uniform top.
 Additional instructions also are available for singlets and crop tops.
-It is important these labels are correctly located as it may lead to athletes being unable to compete in LAQ events.
+It is important these labels are correctly located as it may lead to athletes being unable to compete in LAQ events if they have been put in the incorrect locations.
 Please refer to our website under the 'uniform' tab for detailed instructions about where the patches are to be located.

 Can my child participate in bare feet?